UAE Steps Up the Heat on Dirty Money

 March 2023

-On World Wildlife Day and CITES’ 50th anniversary, Themis reflects on progress in tackling illegal wildlife trade—the world’s fourth largest financial crime.
-New laws, tech like AI and forensics, and global cooperation are driving change, though shifting demand (e.g. from ivory to hippo teeth) shows challenges remain.
+On World Wildlife Day and CITES’ 50th year, Themis reflects on tackling illegal wildlife trade—the 4th largest financial crime.
+Laws, AI, forensics, and global cooperation drive change, but shifting demand, like ivory to hippo teeth, shows challenges remain.

 ...